anshojha-12312163/anshojha-12312163/README.md

 ## 💼 Experience

-**HR Intern – Varun Beverages Limited**
+**Summer Internship – FLAMES’25**
-📅 June 2025 – August 2025
+📅 June 2025 – July 2025

+- Completed training in **Data Structures & Algorithms (DSA)** using Java and C++
+- Applied problem-solving techniques to implement core algorithmic concepts
+- Developed a project based on searching, sorting, and optimization algorithms
-- Assisted in recruitment and selection process
+- Gained hands-on experience in writing efficient and structured code
-- Coordinated interviews and candidate management
-- Maintained recruitment reports
+- Improved understanding of time complexity and real-world coding practices

 ---

 ## 🚀 Projects